-The Choir and Symphony Orchestra usually give three main concerts each year, one for the orchestra alone in November, one in December (usually in WMC Hoddinott Hall or Cardiff's City Hall) and the third, in March/April, in Cardiff's magnificent St David's Hall.
+The Symphony Chorus and Symphony Orchestra usually give three main concerts each year, one for the orchestra alone in November, one in December (usually in WMC Hoddinott Hall or Cardiff's City Hall) and the third, in March/April, in Cardiff's magnificent St David's Hall.

 Concert Dates for 2014-15:

 A programme of sacred and secular music by composers from Wales and France, all written in the 20th-century buy drawing on influences from Gregorian chant to jazz and blues.